-Our method also has some limitations regarding identifying the authorship of our text strings, as this would require labelling all excerpts qualitatively.
-Neither does the method differentiate between content written by journalists, letters to the editor and editors' notes.
-This means that agency is not an important part of our study, while still being an important subject in the field of collective memories.
-Rather, we focus on structural changes that take place within newspapers and not on singular agents which advocate particular narratives.
-However, through our qualitative studies, we still get some sense of the different stakeholders in our material.
+Our method also has some limitations regarding identifying the authorship of our text strings, as this still requires labelling of all excerpts manually.
+Neither does our approach differentiate between content written by journalists, letters to the editor and editors' notes.
+This means that agency is not a part of our study, while still being an important topic in the field of collective memories.
+Rather, we focus on structural changes that take place within newspapers.
+However, through our qualitative investigations, we still get some sense of the different stakeholders in our material.

 Additionally, the method does not have the ability to weigh different references to the Alta controversy against each other.
 Therefore, a mention in a small note will count equally to a headline.
 A major newspaper with thousands of subscribers is equal to a local newspaper, counting only a few.
 This means that our method does not take into account the different reception which our references have.
 Neither are our findings in newspapers equivalent to public opinion, as there exists a skewness in our material compared to the general population, e,g that local newspapers write more and differently about the event than national newspapers.
 Still, we believe that our data collected from newspapers give an important indication of the collective memory of the event and are nonetheless more representative than various other, more common approaches to gaining insight into the collective memory of a large group, such as a nation.
 Taking into account these limitations, we might conclude that the method considers newspapers as reflections rather than creators of collective memory.